 - Recommend buying a long-lasting nylon footwear brush to keep on hand for washing your footwear.

-In a mixing bowl, combine 2 teaspoons baking powder and 1 tsp bicarbonate of soda.
+In a mixing bowl, combine 2 teaspoons of baking powder and 1 tsp bicarbonate of soda.
 Mix in the liquid until smooth paste forms.
 Use a dry, old toothbrush to carefully work the solution into the bottoms of the sneakers.

 Wash the toothbrush and add another layer before wiping it dry with a moist towel.